 Familiarize yourself with your province’s dog legislation, if applicable, as this may affect your insurance coverage.

-Children are especially susceptible to dog bites, so it's important to take steps preventing dog bites from happening.
-Insurers report that many of these incidents could have been prevented.
-Here’s how to help prevent your dog from biting or attacking someone.
+Children are especially susceptible to dog bites, so it’s important to take steps to prevent them.
+Here’s how to thwart your dog from biting or attacking someone.

 - Never leave a child alone with a dog

 - Even more important, never leave a baby (especially newborns) alone with a dog